wathmihasara/ASS_4_GRP-10/README.md

   Median_Length = c(ecoli_median, deinococcus_median)
 )
 ```
-This code prepares a summary data that mean and median lengths for the coding sequences of E. coli and Deinococcus radiodurans, facilitating straightforward comparison and analysis of their coding sequence characteristics.
+This code prepares summary data the mean and median lengths for the coding sequences of E. coli and Deinococcus radiodurans, facilitating straightforward comparison and analysis of their coding sequence characteristics.

 # Table
 ```{r}
 print(summary_length_table)
 ```
-This code is used to print the summary table, allowing to easily view and compare the mean and median lengths of coding sequences for the both organisms.
+This code is used to print the summary table, allowing to easily view and compare the mean and median lengths of coding sequences for both organisms.

-# Describing the differances of mean
+# Describing the differences of mean
 ```{r}
 mean_diff <- if (ecoli_mean > deinococcus_mean) {
   "E. coli has a longer mean coding sequence length."